 b.
 Access, correction and complaint

-The Departmental Privacy Officer is also the Privacy Coordinator for Statistics Canada, who is responsible for providing access to one's own personal information.
+The Chief Privacy Officer is also the Privacy Coordinator for Statistics Canada, who is responsible for providing access to one's own personal information.
 The access can only be denied in limited cases, in accordance with the Privacy Act.

 The Privacy Coordinator ensures that personal information is described in personal information banks as required by the Privacy Act, which are published in "Information about Programs and Information Holdings" (formally known as Info Source).
 If a request for a correction to personal information is submitted to its office, the Privacy Coordinator will request the correction in the case of non-statistical programs.
 In the case of statistical programs, the information does not require to be corrected as it is not used for administrative purposes and such correction is not always operationally feasible.